 How to make this recipe

-(7)Brown the mushrooms in a bit of oil.
-Allow them to brown for about two minutes without touching them.
-Add salt and pepper, then mix them.
+Step 7: Sear 12 ounces of mushrooms, adding oil as needed, for about 2 minutes without touching them.
+Season with salt and pepper, then mix them.

 PRO TIP: After being reduced, Marsala wine becomes slightly sweet.
 Taste and add salt as needed.

-Garnish Creamy Chicken Marsala with fresh parsley.
+Garnish this creamy Chicken Marsala with fresh parsley.
 Serve with pasta or mashed potatoes and a side of vegetables or salad.

 Chicken Marsala is an Americanized Italian dish with seared chicken cooked in a pan sauce made with cremini mushrooms and a reduction of Marsala wine.
 Adding cream to the sauce makes it silky and balances the wine's acidity.

 Yes, you can skip the cream.
 Traditional Chicken Marsala uses butter instead of cream.
-Add about three tablespoons of butter to thicken the sauce and make it silky.
+Add about 3 tablespoons of butter to thicken the sauce and make it silky.

 The alcohol evaporates, leaving a concentrated flavor that makes the dish delicious.
 If alcohol is a concern, you can replace it with grape juice or stock/broth.